andrew-jacobs/w65c265sxb-hacker/README.md

 ## UART Connections

-The hacking tool uses the ACIA to communicate with your PC and download new ROM images.
-You will need a USB Serial adapter (like one of the cheap PL2303 modules with jumper wires sold on eBay) to establish a connection.
+The W65C265 microcontroller has four built in UARTS.
+The built in WDC monitor program uses UART3 at 9600 baud with automatic line control.
+The hacking tool is configured to use UART0 at 19200 baud with no line control so you will need a USB Serial adapter (like one of the cheap PL2303 modules with jumper wires sold on eBay) to establish a connection.
 You must connect the TXD, RXD and GND lines between the SXB and the USB adapter.

 You also need a terminal program like AlphaCom or Tera Term on your PC that supports XMODEM file transfers.
 Configure it to work at 19200 baud, 8 data